-FIGURE 65 ACCEPT INCOMING HTTP CONNECTIONS
+FIGURE 72 ACCEPT INCOMING HTTP CONNECTIONS

-The default port for serving streams is TCP 8000.
-Creating a custom port can be done in the HTTP settings under IP Port.
+The default port for serving streams is on instance #1 TCP 8000.
+Instance #2 uses 8002, #3 uses 8003, etc. Creating a custom port can be done in the HTTP settings under IP Port.
 Note that this port will need to be referenced in the URL provided to listeners.